-Talk With Our Board-Certified, Breast Revision Experts
+Talk With Our Breast Revision Surgeons

 If you are interested in breast implant revision but have questions about timing your surgery, our team at Synergy Plastic Surgery can help!
 We will learn more about your reasons for wanting breast implant revision and advise whether the problem should be treated promptly or whether you should give it time to work out on its own.
-It is always best to discuss your goals and concerns with a board-certified plastic surgeon that can clearly consider every option available to you!
+It is always best to discuss your goals and concerns with a board-eligible or board-certified plastic surgeon that can clearly consider every option available to you!